microsoft/ray-on-aml/README.md

 # Ray on Azure ML

-This package simplifies setup of core Ray and Ray's components such as Dask on Ray, Ray tune,Ray rrlib, Ray serve and Spark in Azure ML worksapce.

-It also comes with supports for high performance data access to Azure data sources such as Azure Storage, Delta Lake , Synapse SQL.

-It supports both interactive and job use cases.
+This package enables you to use ray and ray's components such as dask on ray, ray[air], ray[data] on top of Azure ML's compute instance and compute cluster.
+With this, you can take advantage of both ray's distributed computing capabilities and Azure machine learning platform.
+For example you can run ray's distributed ML within AzureML's pipeline and on  managed compute cluster.

+With support for both interactive and job uses, you can do interactive development in client/interactive mode then operationalize with job mode.

 ## Architecture